 Hence, an Equated Monthly Installment (EMI) means a certain amount to be paid by the borrower to the lender for the predetermined period on a monthly basis.

-EMI depends on three components – loan amount, a tenure of loan and rate of interest.
+EMI depends on three components – loan amount, tenure of the loan, and rate of interest.
 The number of loan EMIs you need to pay and the number of installments is inversely proportional to each other.

 Basically, EMI is a contemporary version of the loan, wherein the pinch of lump sum payment is deferred and is broken down into parts to be paid over a period of time.